-In general, non-technical losses vary between 8% and 56% although LEC (Liberia) shows a rate twice as high as all other companies.
+In general, non-technical losses vary between 6% and 55%, although LEC (Liberia) shows a rate twice as high as all other companies.

-SENELEC (Senegal) and NAWEC (The Gambia) both managed to reduce their non-technical losses by 3.6% and 4.5% respectively.
-The non-technical loss reduction measures implemented by these two companies therefore seem to have significant impacts.
+AEGB (Guinea-Bissau) and NAWEC (The Gambia) both managed to reduce their non-technical losses by 4.2% and 6.0% respectively.
+The non-technical loss reduction measures implemented by these two companies therefore seem to have had significant impacts.